Author: Michele at ScriptureStudy.Guide

+Author: Michele at ScriptureStudy.Guide

 We must be born again which is dying to self and taking up our cross daily while on this earth (Luke 9:23; John 12:24) and be born again, or we are going to experience the second death which is the lake of fire (Revelation 20:6 & 14).
 Living in righteousness and truth will ruin your physical life on this earth and will try you like nothing else will (Amos 5:10).
 If you are not carrying a cross 24/7/365, please reconsider your worldly lifestyle and your spiritual life.
 What is our cross? ….SPEAKING TRUTH of God’s word…. the world hates it, but fellow brethren will be blessed by it.

-Our bible ends at Judgment Day with the tares being thrown into the lake of fire (Revelation 21:8).
-What happens next is speculation on our part, but my personal belief is that “forever” is not “eternal” — it is a very long length of time or level of severity that will be different for each individual.
-I believe that primarily because of this verse:
+In our bible, the wickedness ends at Judgment Day with the tares being thrown into the lake of fire (Revelation 21:8).
+What happens next is speculation on our part, but after an exhaustive word study, I learned that “forever” is not “never ending” — it is a very long length of time or level of severity that will be different for each individual (the full study is here).
+This is further supported by these verses: